Copy Content in User Interfaces: Tips and Practices

 Headlines

 A headline is the first thing that users should see in any interface.
-It is a large, bold word or phrase which transfers and emphasizes the core informative message on the page.
-It’s essential for headlines to be catchy and short so that they could draw users’ attention and meaningful in order to inform users about the theme and benefits of the content of the page or screen.
+It is a large, bold word or phrase that conveys and emphasizes the page’s core informative message.
+It’s essential for headlines to be short and catchy so they capture users’ attention and convey the page or screen’s theme and benefits.
 According to the research published by one of the popular social media sharing platforms Buffer, the ideal length of the headline is 6 words; Jacob Nielsen provides the study at which shows that headlines of 5-6 work effectively, not less than extensive headlines presenting a full sentence.

-Another point to remember: it’s good when the headline is visually supported by other elements on the page or screen, still, it also should be understandable and meaningful without such context.
+Another point to remember: it’s good when the headline is visually supported by other elements on the page or screen, but it should also be understandable and meaningful without such context.

 Here is the landing page for a company organizing photo tours and workshops for photographers.
 Functional and stylish minimalism is the basic approach behind the web interface.
-The bold headline is placed on the left which makes it noticeable but the major accent still remains on the head picture.
+The bold headline is placed on the left, making it more noticeable, but the primary emphasis still falls on the head image.

 Subheaders

-It’s impossible to put all the significant information in a headline, that’s why you need subheaders.
-These are brief, concise, and catchy phrases that are similar to headlines, although they typically mark out the key points in separate sections while headlines summarize the theme or message of the whole page.
+It’s impossible to put all the significant information in a headline; that’s why you need subheaders.
+These are brief, concise, and catchy phrases that are similar to headlines, although they typically outline the key points in separate sections, while headlines summarize the theme or message of the whole page.
 Following the principles of visual hierarchy, fonts chosen for subheaders are usually smaller than for headlines but bigger than the rest of the copy.
 Traditionally, they are also bold and short.

 Subheaders play a big role in landing page design.
-These two concepts for landing pages above are good examples of how subheaders inform users about the data provided in different sections.
+The two landing page concepts above illustrate how subheaders inform users about the data presented in different sections.
 Bold subheaders point out the main idea of body copy helping users find the information they need easily and quickly.

 Body copy

-Body copy is usually a part of text presenting the description or some essential information placed in a compact block, usually under a subheader or a headline.
+Body copy is text that presents a description or essential information in a compact block, typically under a subheader or headline.
 Fonts are thinner and smaller than in headlines and subheaders, sometimes they are presented in italic for even more prominent visual contrast.

-Short copy is often effective for mobile interfaces and landing pages: their users are usually keen to see concise and highly informative copy content.
-Moreover, mobile interfaces have limited amount of space, so too much copy won’t look nice and will demand additional effort for reading, which can be the reason for poor user experience.
-Long copy is good for web resources that provide users with complex information on specific topics as well as the presentation of the products which aren’t well-known for users and need additional informative support.
+Short copy is often effective for mobile interfaces and landing pages: users are often keen to see concise, highly informative content.
+Moreover, mobile interfaces have limited space, so too much copy won’t look nice and will require additional effort to read, which can lead to a poor user experience.
+Long copy is well-suited for web resources that provide users with complex information on specific topics, as well as for presenting products that aren’t well known to users and need additional informative support.

-Here is the example of a web page where a long copy is useful.
+Here is an example of a web page where a long copy is useful.
 It’s a design concept featuring a website for the architectural bureau following minimalistic and functional approach in creative practice and demonstrating it via website visual performance.
-The aim of such websites is to tell the company’s story, present professional level, and achievements, so detailed copy works efficiently in this case.
+Such websites aim to tell the company’s story, present professional level, and achievements, so detailed copy works efficiently in this case.

-This design concept also presents a website deeply based on the copy: it’s an educational project setting the online encyclopedia about the specific family of birds.
-Although it contains a great amount of information presented in text, this type of content is logically divided into many brief and concentrated copy blocks supported with prominent headlines as well as bright and catchy illustrations.
+This design concept also presents a website deeply rooted in the copy: an educational project that serves as an online encyclopedia about a specific family of birds.
+Although it contains a great amount of information presented in text, this type of content is logically divided into many brief, focused copy blocks, supported by prominent headlines and bright, catchy illustrations.
 This approach makes interaction with the website more dynamic which is especially effective for a teenage part of target readers that presumably often perceive encyclopedias as boring stuff.

 Call-to-action elements with copy

-The copy for call-to-action elements consists of one or two words or a linked phrase in a body copy.
-Verbs in the imperative form are one of the frequently applied mechanisms of engaging users.
-Designers are recommended to use various techniques of creating contrast, first of all via color, in CTA elements, so that they could stand out in the layout and draw the user’s attention quickly.
+The copy for call-to-action elements consists of one or two words or a linked phrase in the body copy.
+Verbs in the imperative form are one of the most frequently used mechanisms for engaging users.
+Designers are recommended to use various techniques to create contrast, first of all via color, in CTA elements, so they stand out in the layout and quickly draw the user’s attention.

 Landing page for SwiftyBeaver